giusepperizzo/nerdml/README.md

     done

 Launch a classifier.
-For the sake of brevity here is reported the KNN:
+For the sake of brevity here we reported how to run Weka's k-NN implementation:

     for x in {1..10}; \
     do \